Shopify/polaris/polaris.shopify.com/content/components/footer-help.md

   - fileName: footer-help-default.tsx
     title: Default
     description: Use to direct merchants to more information related to the product or feature they’re working on.
 ---

-# Footer help

-Footer help is used to refer merchants to more information related to the product or feature they’re using.

----

 ## Best practices